 - The group aims to bring credit to the actuarial profession, and support and enhance our profession’s commitment to societal and public interest.

-- Friday Report – Issue 33 – One regular Friday update with a summary of the key papers and articles that we’ve looked at recently.
-Authored by Nicola Oliver, 15 January 2021.
+- Friday Report – Issue 34 – Our regular Friday update with a summary of the key papers and articles that we’ve looked at recently.

 - Vaccine priorities - Nine groups in the UK have been prioritised to be vaccinated in the first phase.
 In this bulletin, we consider the logic of the priority order by examining the deaths to date in each group where COVID-19 was mentioned on the death certificate.
 Authored by Yifei Gong and Stuart McDonald, 7 December 2020